-During the 1st wk, nausea, abdominal cramps, and diarrhea may occur.
+During the 1st week, nausea, abdominal cramps, and diarrhea may occur.

-One to 2 wk after infection, systemic symptoms and signs begin: facial or periorbital edema, myalgia, persistent fever, headache, and subconjunctival hemorrhages and petechiae.
+One to 2 weeks after infection, systemic symptoms and signs begin: facial or periorbital edema, myalgia, persistent fever, headache, and subconjunctival hemorrhages and petechiae.
 Eye pain and photophobia often precede myalgia.

-Symptoms due to muscle invasion may mimic polymyositis.
+Symptoms due to muscle invasion may mimic symptoms of polymyositis Symptoms and Signs Autoimmune myositis is characterized by inflammatory and degenerative changes in the muscles (polymyositis, necrotizing immune-mediated myopathy) or in the skin and muscles (dermatomyositis)... read more .
 The muscles of respiration, speech, mastication, and swallowing may be painful.
 Severe dyspnea may occur in heavy infections.

 In heavy infections, the inflammation may cause complications: cardiac (myocarditis, heart failure, arrhythmia), neurologic (encephalitis, meningitis, visual or auditory disorders, seizures), or pulmonary (pneumonitis, pleurisy).
 Death may result from myocarditis or encephalitis.

-Symptoms and signs gradually resolve, and most disappear by about the 3rd mo, when the larvae have become fully encysted in muscle cells and eliminated from other organs and tissues.
-Vague muscular pains and fatigue may persist for months.
+Symptoms and signs gradually resolve, and most disappear by about the 3rd month, when the larvae have become fully encysted in muscle cells and eliminated from other organs and tissues.
+Vague muscular pains and fatigue may persist for many months.

 Recurrent infections with T. nativa in northern latitudes can cause chronic diarrhea.

-No specific tests to diagnose the intestinal stage are available.
-After the 2nd wk of infection, a muscle biopsy may detect larvae and cysts but is seldom necessary.
+No specific tests to diagnose the intestinal stage of Trichinella are available.
+After the 2nd week of infection, a muscle biopsy may detect larvae and cysts but is seldom necessary.
 Diffuse inflammation in muscle tissue indicates recent infection.

-A number of serologic tests have been used, but enzyme immunoassay (EIA) using T. spiralis excretory-secretory (ES) antigen seems to be the quickest way to detect the infection and is used in the US.
-Antibodies are often not detectable for the first 3 to 5 wk of infection, so tests should be repeated at weekly intervals if results are initially negative.
+A number of serologic tests have been used, but enzyme immunoassay (EIA) using T. spiralis excretory-secretory (ES) antigen seems to be the quickest way to detect the infection and is used in the United States.
+Antibodies are often not detectable for the first 2 to 8 weeks of infection, so tests should be repeated at weekly intervals if results are initially negative.
 Because antibodies may persist for years, serologic tests are of most value if they are initially negative and then positive.
 Serologic tests and muscle biopsy are complementary tests: Either one can be negative in a given patient with trichinosis.
 Skin testing with larval antigens is unreliable.

-Muscle enzymes (creatine kinase and LDH) are elevated in 50% of patients and correlate with abnormal electromyograms.
+Muscle enzymes (creatine kinase and lactic dehydrogenase [LDH]) are elevated in 50% of patients and correlate with abnormal electromyograms.

 Trichinosis must be differentiated from

 Analgesics may help relieve muscle pains.
-For severe allergic manifestations or myocardial or CNS involvement, prednisone 20 to 60 mg po once/day is given for 3 or 4 days, then tapered over 10 to 14 days.
+For severe allergic manifestations or myocardial or central nervous system (CNS) involvement, prednisone 20 to 60 mg orally once a day is given for 3 or 4 days, then tapered over 10 to 14 days.

 Smoking, microwave cooking, or salting meat does not reliably kill larvae.